asadmoosvi/scripts/README.md

 - clone-repos (clone a github user's repos)
 - pull-all.py (git pull all repos that can be found in `~/Code/github/`)
 - wttr (helper script to get weather info from wttr.in)
+- websearch (search for something on one of several websites and open in browser)

 ## where to get the keys?